eddyzags/pocket-network-helm-chart/README.md

 #### Relayminer

-The Relayminer exposes servers, each hosting one or more services that a supplier has staked on-chain to the Pocket Network.
+The Relayminer application exposes servers, each hosting one or more services that a supplier has staked on-chain to the Pocket Network.
 This chart provides the ability to expose those servers using a Kubernetes Ingress custom resource.
 The following example demonstrates how to define external access to two servers for the Relayminer:

 ```
 # values.yaml